On Thursday 13 January, the beginning of what would eventually develop into a dramatic and long-lasting rescue operation began.

 Then Millie does something that makes the rescue operation even more difficult.

 At low tide, he moved to an area sandwiched between two small rivers.

-– After consulting with locals, we discovered that if Millie wasn’t removed within a few hours, she would be locked up in an area that would eventually end up underwater, DDSR explained.
+– After questioning us with locals, we found out that if Millie wasn’t moved within a few hours, she would be locked up in an area that would eventually end up underwater, the DDSR explained.

 – Then he will most likely drown.